Jawsafe/Jawsafe/README.md

 ### Hi there 👋

-- 🔭 I aspire to be a full-stack developer.
+- 🔭 I aspire to be a Web developer.
 - 🌱 I’m currently learning on Front-end web development.
 So I keep practicing how to build front-end projects for now 🖥

 <!--